SPF-OST/pytrnsys_doc/guide/gui.rst

 (iii) Export DdckPlaceHolderValues.json
 ****************************

-After that, the JSON-file consisting of the variable names for mass flow rate and temperature for each port needs to be exported.
+After that, the json-file consisting of the variable names for mass flow rate and temperature for each port needs to be exported.
 This is done by hitting the ``Export PlaceHolder JSON`` button under ``Project`` tool bar.

 (iv) Export dck